floriann2/Stay22-Map-Challenge/README.md

 Using an open-source JS library (Leaflet) to build a web mapping application.
 ```
-1) Hover over an existing pinpoint to view the business name, description at that location.
+1) Hover over an existing pinpoint to view the business name and street address at that location.

 2) Click the pinpoint to view the # of times a user has hovered over that location (via alert message).